-A couple of years ago, Google published a patent that described how the search engine migh rank user generated content in something like Google Plus.
+A couple of years ago, Google published a patent that described how the search engine might rank user-generated content in something like Google Plus.
 I wrote about that in the post, How Google Might Rank User Generated Web Content in Google + and Other Social Networks.

 The patent described in that post seemed like a good match for Google+, but Google + has gone through some changes since then, recently being identified as consisting of two parts – Photos and Streams.
 A Marketing Land article described the streams part in more detail recently, in the article The Web Of Streams

 A few days ago, Olivier Duffez mentioned my name in a Google+ post titled How Google+ internal search engine work?
 In which he pointed out a Google patent.
-I responded, promising that I would take a look at the patent see if it did indeed tell us more about how content at Google+ was being ranked and rated in searches.
+I responded, promising that I would take a look at the patent to see if it did indeed tell us more about how content at Google+ was being ranked and rated in searches.

 Interestingly, the patent refers to a person’s contributions to Google+ as part of an “Activity Stream”, which is what Google recently started calling the stream of content that people share with each other at Google+.

 The patent tells us about an “item-ranking score” for pieces of digital content that gets share, and a “user-sharing score”which indicates how likely it is that someone else might share content that social network user has shared.
 A person might interact with content in these ways:

 Some of the advantages of scoring users and scoring items, we are told by the patent: